Accession of North Macedonia to the European Union: Visa liberalisation process

 On 1 January 2008 the visa facilitation and readmission agreements between Macedonia and the EU entered into force.

 Macedonia began a visa liberalisation dialogue with the EU in February 2008 and was added to the list of visa exempt nationals on 19 December 2009, allowing their citizens to enter the Schengen Area and Cyprus without a visa when travelling with biometric passports.

 Security and Defence Partnership between the EU and North Macedonia

 On 19 November 2024, the European Union and North Macedonia signed a Security and Defence Partnership.

 Negotiation progress

-The screening process has been completed though no chapters have been opened thus far.